Ringwood, New Jersey: Parks and recreation

 Ringwood State Park is a 4444 acres state park located in the heart of the Ramapo Mountains.
-The Park consists of four distinct areas: Ringwood Manor, Skylands Manor/NJ State Botanical Garden, Shepherd Lake, and Bear Swamp Lake.
+The park consists of four distinct areas: Ringwood Manor, Skylands Manor/NJ State Botanical Garden, Shepherd Lake, and Bear Swamp Lake.

+Norvin Green State Forest covers 5416 acres in parts of Ringwood, as well as portions of Bloomingdale and West Milford.

 Tranquility Ridge Park is a county park covering more than 2000 acres of wooded land on the border of Ringwood and West Milford that was acquired by the county to preserve the property from development.

 The New Weis Center is an environmental education, arts and recreation center located at 150 Snake Den Road.

 Spring Lake Day Camp is an ACA-accredited summer day camp for children in Kindergarten through 10th grade.
 The camp was founded in 1989 and has been family owned and operated since its opening.

 The Highlands Natural Pool is an Olympic size, stream-fed freshwater pool that was carved and founded in 1935 by The Nature Friends, a group of residents who enjoyed working on recreational projects for the local community.